Jesuits: Mexico

-Mexican-born Jesuit Francisco Clavijero (1731–1787) wrote an important history of Mexico.
+Mexican-born Jesuit Francisco Clavijero (1731–1787) wrote records on Mexican history.

 The Jesuits in New Spain distinguished themselves in several ways.
 They had high standards for acceptance to the order and many years of training.
 They attracted the patronage of elite families whose sons they educated in rigorous newly founded Jesuit colegios ("colleges"), including Colegio de San Pedro y San Pablo, Colegio de San Ildefonso, and the Colegio de San Francisco Javier, Tepozotlan.
 Those same elite families hoped that a son with a vocation to the priesthood would be accepted as a Jesuit.
 Jesuits were also zealous in evangelization of the indigenous, particularly on the northern frontiers.

 To support their colegios and members of the Society of Jesus, the Jesuits acquired landed estates that were run with the best-practices for generating income in that era.
 A number of these haciendas were donated by wealthy elites.
 The donation of a hacienda to the Jesuits was the spark igniting a conflict between 17th-century Bishop Don Juan de Palafox of Puebla and the Jesuit colegio in that city.
 Since the Jesuits resisted paying the tithe on their estates, this donation effectively took revenue out of the church hierarchy's pockets by removing it from the tithe rolls.

 Many of Jesuit haciendas were huge, with Palafox asserting that just two colleges owned 300,000 head of sheep, whose wool was transformed locally in Puebla to cloth; six sugar plantations worth a million pesos and generating an income of 100,000 pesos.
 The immense Jesuit hacienda of Santa Lucía produced pulque, the alcoholic drink made from fermented agave sap whose main consumers were the lower classes and Indigenous peoples in Spanish cities.
 Although most haciendas had a free work force of permanent or seasonal labourers, the Jesuit haciendas in Mexico had a significant number of enslaved people of African descent.